Detroit Island: History

-The border between Wisconsin and Michigan was originally defined as "the most usual ship channel" into Green Bay from Lake Michigan but commercial routes existed both to the north and south of the island which lead to a border dispute.
+The border between Wisconsin and Michigan was originally defined as "the most usual ship channel" into Green Bay from Lake Michigan but commercial routes existed both to the north and south of the island which led to a border dispute.
 In 1936, the U.S. Supreme Court decision Wisconsin v.
 Michigan found that Detroit and other nearby islands were part of Wisconsin.